On This Page

 Requirements for Visa Bank Account Validation

-In the US, Visa Bank Account Validation enables you to validate your customer's bank
+In the US, Visa Bank Account Validation enables you to validate your customer's routing

 - Verify that you have the capability to use the REST API.